-In November 2016, almost four dozen representatives of a wide cross section of community and palliative care provider organizations met to explore the idea of Ottawa becoming a compassionate community for palliative care—a grass roots community based social model of care for those facing life threatening illnesses.
+Almost three years ago, four dozen representatives of a wide cross-section of community and healthcare provider organizations met to explore the idea of Ottawa becoming a compassionate community for palliative care—a grass roots community-based model of care for those facing life threatening illnesses.

-There was a broad consensus that there would be much to gain for the city to work towards the idea.
-Following that initial meeting, a small volunteer group came together under the stewardship of two co-chairs.
-The thought was not to create another organization but to work under the umbrella of a host organisation.
-The OutCare Foundation, a charitable organization which raises funds for palliative care, agreed to be that host.
+There was a broad consensus that there would be much to gain for the city to work towards this.
+To help us become established, The OutCare Foundation, a charitable organization that raises funds for palliative care, agreed to be our host.

 Our Vision for Ottawa

 A compassionate Ottawa supports and empowers individuals, their families and their communities throughout life for dying and grieving well.

 By ‘Ottawa’ we mean the rich diversity of our city as well as its rural and urban settings